 The U.S. Botanic Garden is currently undergoing a significant expansion and transformation.
-The Conservatory, one of the largest structures of its kind in this country, closed to the public on September 2, 1997, for a complete renovation.
-In addition to upgraded amenities for visitors, it will feature 12 new exhibit and plant display areas interpreting plants in their relationship to humankind and to the environment.
-The Conservatory is expected to reopen in the year 2001.
-Construction for the National Garden, a 3-acre site just west of the Conservatory, is scheduled to begin in 2001.
+The Conservatory, one of the largest structures of its kind in this country, re-opened on December 11, 2001, after undergoing major renovation that required more than 4 years to complete.
+In addition to upgraded amenities for visitors, it features 12 new exhibit and plant display areas that interpret plants in their relationship to humankind and to the environment.
+Construction for the National Garden, a 3-acre site just west of the Conservatory, is scheduled to begin in 2002, and will require about 2 years.
 This new public facility will feature a First Ladies water garden, a formal rose garden, a showcase garden displaying the outstanding native plants of the Mid-Atlantic region in naturalistic settings, and the Senator John Heinz Environmental Learning Center.

-Outdoor plantings are showcased in Bartholdi Park, a home landscape demonstration area.
+Outdoor plantings are showcased in Bartholdi Park, a home landscape demonstration area located across Independence Avenue from the Conservatory.
 Each of the displays is sized and scaled for suitability in an urban or suburban house site.
 The gardens display ornamental plants that perform well in this region arrayed in a variety of styles and themes.
-Also located in this park is Bartholdi Fountain, created by Frederic-Auguste Bartholdi (1834-1904), sculptor of the Statue of Liberty.
+Also located in this park is Bartholdi Fountain, created by Frédéric-Auguste Bartholdi (1834-1904), sculptor of the

+Statue of Liberty.

-The Botanic Garden makes available many rare and interesting botanical specimens for study to students, botanists, and floriculturists.
+The U.S. Botanic Garden makes available many rare and interesting botanical specimens for study to students, botanists, and floriculturists.
 In addition to educational programs and special exhibits, a horticultural hotline is available to answer questions from the public.